 It’s the Most Wonderful Time of the Year to Stay Safe

 Luckily, No-IP has a partnership with IPVanish that includes an exclusive two-year plan, as well as a 50% off coupon on our Rapid SSL Wildcard DV Certificate for a limited time.
-We also have published various blogs about how to proactively protect your cybersecurity.

 The holidays are a time to focus on the ones we love.
 Falling prey to hackers is no one’s idea of a good time.
 It’s sad to think that hackers take advantage of people during this time of year.
-However, as long as you take a moment to think critically about what you click on and what passes through your inbox, you are already less of a target.
+However, as long as you take a moment to proactively protect your cybersecurity, think critically about what you click on and what passes through your inbox, you are already less of a target.